llarse/RockPaperScissors_API/README.md

     4. Implementation of a "full bodied" (serverless) A.I. and wrapped agent in a RESTful API \
 \
 This project is NOT meant to demonstrate:\
-    1. A DQN inference server.
+    1. A full DQN inference server.
 The A.I. implemented in this project is done so without async calls, optimized instantiation to the GPU, checkpoint optimization, or user-specific instancing to save time during development as those were not the main focus.
 If you try to utilize the logic outlined in this project for a large-scale application, you would run into many efficiency "issues" and users would override the active agent if there is more than one user\
     2. User-specific instancing.
 As stated above, multiple users would override the active agent.\
     3. Full scale implementation of a JWT or a "typical" use case of one\